Our picture and video gallery

 Focus on Safe Canoeing and Healthy Lifestyles:

 The CCF was recently designated a strategic partner of Paddle Canada (PC), a national organization made up of provincial and territorial paddling associations.
-PC’s paddling associations arrange canoe instruction courses at the start of our canoe trip learning adventures.
+Man of our programs include canoe instruction courses during the canoe trips.
 Accordingly, our youth participants learn proper canoeing techniques and spread the message that safe outdoor adventures starts with certified instruction.
 The paddling associations also play an important role in promoting our projects (e.g., Facebook, websites, Twitter), thereby promoting our programs to thousands of citizens across Canada.

 The CCF develops the next generation of informed and motivated environmental citizens who engage in community education initiatives that spread the message about environmental sustainability and ‘getting involved’, thereby impacting on thousands of citizens across Canada.
 Our projects also raise public awareness of the conservation work of our environmental partners.